cbouts/ECON498_midterm/README.md

 in the terminal.

 ## Usage
-Running this projects takes - steps.
+Running this project takes 6 main steps.
 They are listed and elaborated here.

 ### Step 1:
 Request data by running [cmcap_coingecko_request.py](https://github.com/cbouts/midterm_project/blob/main/cmcap_coingecko_request.py).
 This file requests the most important data from Coingecko using API and from Coinmarketcap using screen scraping.
 First, the file creates the folders which will hold html files from Coinmarketcap and the json files from Coingecko:
 ```
 if not os.path.exists("html_files_2"):